designsystemsinternational/clis/packages/deploy/README.md

   // You can additionally keep a config per environment.
   // This can also be set up using `deploy init`
   environments: {
+    // The name of your environment
+    production: {
+      // If set to true no CloudFront Distribution will be created for this
+      // environment.
+This most likely only makes sense for preview deploys
+      //
+      // PLEASE NOTE: If you do not create a CloudFront distribution you cannot
+      // add auth or a custom domain to your stack
+      skipCloudfront: false,

       // If set to true the website use HTTP Basic Auth
       // You will be prompted for username and password
       useAuth: false,

       // If set to true a custom domain will be attached
       // You will be prompted the Domain Name and the ID of
       // the Route 53 Hosted Zone
       useCustomDomain: true,

       // You can also store any Stack Parameters for this environment
       // in its config.
 These will not be included in the prompt
       // during deploy.
 Heads up: These should not be used for
       // sensitive data.
       parameters: {
         // This way we don't get prompted Domain and Route 53 ID
         Domain: "mydomain.com",
         HostedZoneID: "123456",
       },
+    }
   }
 }
 ```